-Each year on a Saturday in early summer I dust off my seersucker suit and attend the Belmont Stakes, the final leg of horse racing’s Triple Crown.
+Each year on a Saturday in early summer I dust off my seersucker suit and attend the Belmont Stakes, the final leg of horse racing’s Triple Crown for an afternoon of gambling.
 This year, while having my Sunday morning Bulletproof Coffee and exporting data off my Basis B1, I realized I had unintentionally captured a data points that could quantify my day of gambling at the track!
 I have been meaning to conduct some experiments around quantifying “thrill”, so I threw the following chart together:

 I didn’t set out to structure this as an experiment, so unfortunately I had limited data to work with and this is all more observational and to be taken with a grain of (Himalayan pink) salt (but still fun!).
 I threw out most of the data points collected by my Basis B1 (steps, calories, skin temp, air temp) as they didn’t appear to correlate with anything or change significantly.
 Most research shows that galvanic skin response (GSR), heart rate, and heart rate variability (HRV) give the best indication of excitement/thrill/arousal, so I plotted heart rate and GSR.